-Q. What is an "easement" or a "road right-of-way" ?
+Q. What is an "easement" or a "road right-of-way"?

 A. An easement is the right to use real property that belongs to someone else.
 A road right-of-way is a specific type of easement - it permits the County to improve and maintain the roadway for the public's benefit.
-If the easements or public right-of-way was dedicated and accepted by the County, then the County has the responsibility to maintain roads within these easements and the responsibility to keep it safe for the traveling public.
-However, the County does not become the owner of the land on which the road is built or of any land adjacent to the road, unless it has actually acquired the underlying interest in the property.
+The County has the responsibility for maintaining roads within these easements, and accepts the responsibility of maintaining the road to keep it safe for the traveling public.
+However, the County does not become the owner of the land on which the road is built, or of any land adjacent to the road, unless it has actually acquired the underlying interest in the property.